mapping-commons/sssom/SSSOM.md

 ### Abstract
 The goal of the Simple Standard for Sharing Ontology Mappings (SSSOM) is to provide a minimal and standard set of elements for the dissemination of 1:1 **_mappings between ontology terms_** to ensure a reliable interpretation of generated mappings and enable sharing between people and applications.

 A "term" is defined in a controlled vocabulary / ontology, and usually corresponds to a class, an individual or a property (entity in OWL, concept in SKOS, resource in RDF).
-The subject is the term on the left side of the mapping, and the object is the term on the right side of the mapping.
-A “mapping set” is a set of mappings that can be shared using the SSSOM standard.
+The "subject" is the term on the left side of the mapping, and the "object" is the term on the right side of the mapping.
+A "predicate" relates the subject with the object and is typically an annotation or object property.
+A "mapping set" is a set of mappings that can be shared using the SSSOM standard.

-Apart from a catalog of metadata elements, we will provide two serialisations for ontology mappings, aimed at different communities: a TSV serialisation which is aimed at the wider bioinformatics community, and an RDF serialisation that is aimed at the Knowledge Graph/Semantic Web community.
-We will define an unambiguous translation between the two, which enables, for example, the use of shape validation also for the TSV format.
+Apart from a catalog of metadata elements, we will provide (at least) two serialisations for ontology mappings, aimed at different communities: a TSV serialisation which is aimed at the wider bioinformatics community, and an RDF/OWL serialisation that is aimed at the Knowledge Graph/Semantic Web community.
 Apart from the format, the main difference between the two serialisations is that we use [CURIE](https://www.w3.org/TR/curie/) syntax to denote entities in the TSV, and IRIs in the RDF based serialisation.
 Apart from the mappings themselves, we also provide a way to attach meta- and provenance data to **_a set_** of mappings.
+We will define an unambiguous translation between the TSV and RDF/OWL serialisations as part of this document.

 This document contains:

 * A definition of the SSSOM metadata elements
 * A controlled vocabulary for the description of match types (SSSOM CV)